Corni33/CarND_P2_TrafficSigns/README.md

 The code for this operation is contained in code cell 9 of the IPython notebook.

-####**3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.**
+#### **3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.**

+The employed neural network model architecture is based on the LeNet-5 architecture.
+After adjusting merely the number of output classes, the model showed a validation accuracy of about 90%.

+To further enhance image classification the convolutional layers have been made deeper and an additional fully connected layer has been added.
+As these changes introduced many new degrees of freedom, the model started to overfit which caused the validation accuracy to decline.
+To prevent the model from overfitting, dropout has been added to all fully connected layers.
+The model now reached a validation accuracy between 96 and 97%.
-The code for my final model is located in the seventh cell of the ipython notebook.

-My final model consisted of the following layers:
+The code for the final model is located in cell 10 of the notebook.
+The model consits of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|